What The Texas Abortion Ban Does — And What It Means For Other States

 This law empowers individuals to enforce an abortion ban.
 How would that work in practice?

 Anyone who successfully sues an abortion provider under this law could be awarded at least $10,000.
-And to prepare for that, Texas Right to Life has set up what they call a "whistleblower" website where people can submit anonymous tips about anyone they believe to be violating the law.
+And to prepare for that, Texas Right to Life has set up what it calls a "whistleblower" website where people can submit anonymous tips about anyone they believe to be violating the law.

 "These lawsuits are not against the women," says John Seago with Texas Right to Life.
 "The lawsuits would be against the individuals making money off of the abortion, the abortion industry itself.
 So this is not spy on your neighbor and see if they're having an abortion."